evmoreno/AI-WildLife-Conservation/README.md

 You do not need Azure Percept Development Kit to explore and build for Vision on Edge Scenarios [check out this blog post](https://techcommunity.microsoft.com/t5/internet-of-things/bringing-your-vision-ai-project-at-the-edge-to-production-is-now/ba-p/2259359)

+<H3> Macropod-AI </H3>
+This folder is a placeholder for a trained YOLO Model which identifies Brush Tailed Rock Wallabies.

+My objective is to capture and label an image set to assist local conservation initatives.
+Right now, I am exploring SOM camera's, use of drones.
+I am privelleged to live in Kangaroo Valley https://www.rockwallaby.org.au/#

 <H3> Geese-AI -protoype</H3>

-The repository contains a trained YOLO model which identifies [Geese](Images/scomo.jpg) in a live video stream.
+This folder contains a trained YOLO model which identifies [Geese](Images/scomo.jpg) in a live video stream.

 <H2> All of the above are enabled by Azure IoT Edge </H2>